dtrTrevor/exploring-cs/md/test.md

-- O Captain! my Captain! rise up and hear the bells;
-- Rise up—for you the flag is flung—for you the bugle[^fn2] trills,
+O Captain! my Captain! rise up and hear the bells; Rise up—for you the flag is flung—for you the bugle<sup>2</sup> trills,
-- For you bouquets and ribbon’d wreaths—for you the shores a-crowding,
+For you bouquets and ribbon’d wreaths—for you the shores a-crowding,
-- For you they call, the swaying mass, their eager faces turning;
+For you they call, the swaying mass, their eager faces turning;
-- {:.indent-3}Here Captain! dear father!
+&nbsp; &nbsp; &nbsp; &nbsp; Here Captain! dear father!
-- {:.indent-4}This arm beneath your head!
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This arm beneath your head!
-- {:.indent-5}It is some dream that on the deck,
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; It is some dream that on the deck,
-- {:.indent-6}You’ve fallen cold and dead.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; You’ve fallen cold and dead.

-- My Captain does not answer, his lips are pale and still,[^fn3]
+My Captain does not answer, his lips are pale and still,<sup>3</sup>
-- My father does not feel my arm, he has no pulse nor will,
+My father does not feel my arm, he has no pulse nor will,
-- The ship is anchor’d safe and sound, its voyage closed and done,
+The ship is anchor’d safe and sound, its voyage closed and done,
-- From fearful trip the victor ship comes in with object won;
+From fearful trip the victor ship comes in with object won;
-- {:.indent-3}Exult O shores, and ring O bells!
+&nbsp; &nbsp; &nbsp; &nbsp; Exult O shores, and ring O bells!
-- {:.indent-4}But I with mournful tread,
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; But I with mournful tread,
-- {:.indent-5}Walk the deck my Captain lies,
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Walk the deck my Captain lies,
-- {:.indent-6}Fallen cold and dead.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Fallen cold and dead.

 <br>